NG-NEST/ng-nest/lib/ng-nest/ui/timeline/examples/en_US/default/custom/readme.md

 ---
 order: 6
-label: '自定义'
+label: 'Custom'
 ---

-使用 `wrapper` 来自定义显示的内容。
+Use `wrapper` to customize the displayed content.